 Railfest

-press release: The East Troy Railroad Museum will display all of its operating railroad cars and equipment during Railfan Weekend/Railfest coming up on June 23-24.
-A different train will depart every hour from East Troy and tickets are good for rides all day on any train.
-This special weekend will also include a variety of family-friendly activities.
+press release: The East Troy Railroad Museum will display all of its operating railroad cars and equipment during Railfest/Railfan Day, coming up on June 19.
+A different train will depart every hour from East Troy and tickets may be exchanged for additional rides all day long, subject to availability.
+Several family-friendly activities will be offered in and around the East Troy Depot.

 Planned family fun activities include: